Azure-Samples/modern-data-warehouse-dataops/e2e_samples/parking_sensors/README.md

           - RESOURCE_GROUP_NAME_PREFIX - name of the resource group.
 This will be prefixed with environment name.
 For example: `RESOURCE_GROUP_NAME_PREFIX-dev-rg`.
 Default: mdw-dataops-parking-${DEPLOYMENT_ID}.
           - RESOURCE_GROUP_LOCATION - Azure location to deploy resources.
 Default: `westus`.
           - AZURE_SUBSCRIPTION_ID - Azure subscription id to use to deploy resources.
 Default: default azure subscript.
 To see your default, run `az account list`.
+          - AZURESQL_SERVER_PASSWORD - Password of the SQL Server instance.
           - To further customize the solution, set parameters in arm.parameters files located in the `infrastructure` folder.
         - After a successful deployment, you will find `.env.{environment_name}` files containing essential configuration information per environment.